 Is There a Lawsuit Against Paragard Medical Devices?

-To date, many lawsuits have been filed by affected women against Cooper Surgical and Teva, with almost 200 new Paragard IUD lawsuits filed since May 15.
+There are 1,195 Paragard lawsuits from different law firms filed by affected women against Cooper Surgical and Teva, with almost 200 new Paragard IUD lawsuits filed since May 15.
 Most cases argue that the company knew about the dangers associated with the device.
-Still, they continued to manufacture and sell the IUD.
+Still, they continued to manufacture and sell the intrauterine coil.

 Carley Tredway received her Paragard implantation in 2008 and went to the doctor ten years later to get the IUD removed.
-Unfortunately, one of the IUD's arms broke off during the removal process.
+Unfortunately, one of the IUD's arms broke off during removal.

-The doctor had to perform a hysterectomy to remove the missing arm from Tredway's body.
+The doctor had to perform a surgical removal as a hysterectomy to retrieve the missing arm from Tredway's body.

 Georgia Bowers received a Paragard implant in January 2017.
 In September of the same year, she went to her doctor to get the device removed.
-In an ultrasound, it was found that the device had dislodged.
+The ultrasound showed that the device had dislodged.

-The doctor followed the instructions provided by the company for removing the IUD, but the device was only partially removed.
-One arm remained inside the body.
+The doctor followed the instructions provided by the company for removing the IUD, but the device was only partially removed, with one arm remaining inside her body.

 The doctor tried to retrieve it through colposcopy.
 However, he was not successful in the process.

-Bowers' ParaGard lawsuit claimed, "At all relevant times, the Teva Defendants knew of the adverse effects associated with ParaGard IUD including device breakage.
-Despite this knowledge, the [Teva Pharmaceuticals] Defendants continued to manufacture, market, distribute, sell, and profit from sales of ParaGard IUD."
+Bowers' Paragard lawsuit claimed, "At all relevant times, the Teva Defendants knew of the adverse effects associated with Paragard IUD, including device breakage.
+Despite this knowledge, the [Teva] defendants continued to manufacture, market, distribute, sell, and profit from sales of Paragard IUD."

-Paragard Complaints to the FDA (US Food and Drug Administration)
+Paragard FDA (US Food and Drug Administration) Complaints

-The FDA has received over 1,600 complaints of the IUD breaking since 2010.
+The FDA has received over 1,600 complaints of the Paragard breaking since 2010.
 Here are a few samples from the medical records of Paragard victims:

-In one report, the woman was scheduled for a Paragard removal in the uterus after 6.5 years.
-However, when the doctor removed the IUD, it was missing both arms.
-A sonogram showed that the arms were stuck in the myometrium, which is the uterine tissue, of the woman.
+- In one report, the woman was scheduled for an IUD removal from her uterine cavity after 6.5 years.
+However, when the doctor removed the Paragard, it was missing both arms.
+A sonogram showed both coil arms stuck in the woman's myometrium (uterine tissue).

-Likewise, a hospital reported four Paragard removal incidents in which the device came out fractured in 2014.
+- A hospital medical records reported four Paragard IUD removal incidents in which the device came out fractured in 2014.
 In three of these incidents, the devices were within their lifespans.

-A woman reported cramping and got her IUD removed.
-However, when the Paragard IUD was removed from her uterus, no device arms were attached.
+- A woman reported cramping and got her Paragard IUD removed.
+However, no IUD arms were attached when the device was removed from her uterine cavity, leading to her Paragard injuries.

-A woman went in for her Paragard IUD removal after 8.5 years.
-The doctors saw that the copper coil was missing from the birth control device when it was removed.
+- A woman went in for her Paragard IUD removal after 8.5 years.
+When the doctors removed the device, the copper coil was found missing.

-In a 2015 report, the copper coil from the IUD was missing when removed from a patient.
+- In a 2015 report, the copper coil from the intrauterine coil was missing when removed from a patient.

-While the issues could be resolved in some women through non-surgical ways, many others had to undergo invasive surgery to remove the broken bits and pieces from the body.
+Non-surgical procedures allowed for resolving some Paragard issues, many others had to undergo invasive surgery to remove the broken pieces from their body.

-Is There a Recall on Paragard IUD Medical Devices?
+Is There a Recall on Paragard IUD Devices?

-There is no recall on Paragard IUD, and the device is still being manufactured and sold in the market.
-However, Teva Pharmaceuticals only recalled two Paragard lots in 2014 on claims of failing to prevent pregnancies as per an FDA report.
+There is no recall on Paragard IUD, and the copper IUD device is still being manufactured and sold in the market.
+However, according to an FDA report, Teva only recalled two Paragard lots in 2014 on claims of failing to prevent pregnancies.

-Victims harmed by the ParaGard IUD medical device can file a lawsuit against the device manufacturer by claiming:
+Victims harmed by Paragard IUDs can file a Paragard lawsuit against the device manufacturer by claiming:

-- Paragard IUD manufacturing defect: When Teva Pharmaceuticals created the device, they failed to include important information about the dangers associated with the ParaGard device
+- Paragard IUD manufacturing defect: When Tevo created the device, they failed to include important information about the dangers associated with the Paragard device.

-- Failure to provide adequate warnings about possible side effects and risks associated with the use of the device (a defective product liability claim)
+- Failure to provide adequate warnings: Possible side effects and risks associated with the use of the device (a defective product liability claim) were not disclosed.

-- Manufacturer negligence: The company failed to provide reasonable instructions and warnings about side effects associated with the use of the Paragard device
+- Manufacturer negligence: The company failed to provide reasonable instructions and warnings about side effects associated with using the Paragard device.

 A Defective Design

-A lawyer representing the injured victim can file a civil lawsuit against the manufacturer based on their defective design under strict liability/product liability standards.
+A lawyer representing the injured victim can file a Paragard IUD lawsuit against the manufacturer based on their defective design under strict liability/product liability standards.